 Canvas is the home for all online courses, as well as some assignments, discussions, and resources for hybrid and on-campus classes.

 Change in Start Term Needed?

 Applications are valid for one academic year from your initial term of application.
-If a change in start term is needed, written notification must be sent to the Office of Graduate Studies.
+If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies.
 It is recommended that the written notification be received by the advisory deadline for the new requested term of entry.

-If you wish to defer your admission to a different term you must email email@example.com with your request, program you have applied for, and full legal name.
+If you wish to defer your admission to a different term you must complete a deferral request using your full legal name.
 All documents previously submitted will be transferred to the new term along with your admission.
 If you choose to attend another university in the meantime, your application will require a second review by the Faculty Review Committee with official transcripts from that institution.

 If you are in need of a student visa, a new I-20 will need to be issued for the term you select.
 Additional financial documentation may be required if materials on file are older than one year.